Algath/SS2-UniStay/README.md

 ## 📄 Known Limitations
 - No payment system
-- Only internal testing on Google Play
+- App not publicly available, only for registered testers.
 - Fully tested only on Android
+- Partially working on Windows

 ## 🎥 Demonstration
 - 1-minute overview video (UI + main flows)